Pitchfork (website): 2010–2014: diversification, declining influence and sister publications

 In 2013, Pitchfork won the National Magazine Award for general excellence in digital media.
 That year, the rapper Chief Keef was arrested for violating a probation sentence by using a rifle in a promotional video by Pitchfork.
 Staff later described the episode as a low point and an example of how Pitchfork mishandled hip-hop artists.
 In December, Pitchfork launched The Pitchfork Review, a quarterly print journal focused on long-form music writing and design-focused content.
 Pitchfork planned a limited-edition quarterly publication of about 10,000 copies of each issue, printed on glossy, high-quality paper.
 About two thirds of the content would be original, with the remaining reused from the Pitchfork website.
 The International Business Times likened the literary aspirations to The New Yorker and the Paris Review.
 The Pitchfork Review ended after 11 issues in November 2016.

 As of 2014, Pitchfork was receiving around 6.2 million unique visitors and 40 million pageviews every month, with an expected annual revenue growth of 25 to 40 percent.
 Its primary revenue came from advertising.
-According to the media analytics firm Comscore, Pitchfork had 2.47 million unique visitors that August, more than the websites for Spin or Vibe but fewer than Rolling Stone's 11 million.
+According to the media analytics firm Comscore, Pitchfork had 2.47 million unique visitors that August, more than the websites for Spin or Vibe but fewer than Rolling Stones 11 million.
 By this point, Pitchfork was facing mounting financial problems, and Kaskie spent the year searching for funding.